 Google asked me to repeat my password, then took me to their 2-step verification page.
 Scrolling down to the bottom revealed a link marked “ADD SECURITY KEY.”

 Clicking the link took me through a straightforward wizard-style setup sequence.
 I was prompted to insert the key, then tap the little disk on the device.
 That was it.
 The device was enabled.
-The device requires the use of Google Chrome to get into gmail; other browsers haven’t added the necessary support yet.
+As of February 2018 the device requires the use of Firefox or Google Chrome to get into gmail; other browsers haven’t added the necessary support yet.

 Once I enabled the device, authenticating to Gmail was easy.
 It prompted for user name and password.
 Then I inserted the device and the little key on the gold disk started flashing.
 I tapped the disk and I was in.

-At the end of September 2018 this my Yubikey has been on my keyring in my pocket for about 18 months.
+At the end of February 2019 my Yubikey has been on my keyring in my pocket for about 18 months.
 I’ve dropped it in dirty slush on a street.
 It still works.